 - Combine yogurt, garlic paste, turmeric, butter, and oil in a medium bowl.
 Season with salt and pepper.
 Pour yogurt mixture over chicken, cover, and return to the refrigerator to marinate for another 3 to 4 hours.

 - Place chicken on skewers.
 Place skewers in a 9x13 inch baking dish and bake for 20 minutes at this high heat, until almost cooked through.

 - Meanwhile, melt 2 tbsp of butter in a large pot, then add the onion, garam masala, remaining teaspoon of chili powder, cumin, ginger, garlic, cayenne, cinnamon, salt and pepper.
-Cook until fragrant.
+Sauté over medium heat until fragrant.

-- Add the tomato sauce and bring to a simmer.
-Add the water and cream, bring to a simmer once more.
+- Add the tomato sauce, water, and cream, and bring to a simmer.

 - Stir in the last 2 tablespoons of butter and season to taste.

-Serve garnished with fresh cilantro, alongside basmati rice.
+Serve garnished with fresh cilantro, alongside basmati rice and naan bread (optional).